FAQs about Employee Reporting Obligations

 2. Facilitate supportive measures, when applicable.

 3. Take immediate and appropriate steps to investigate or otherwise determine what occurred.
-If the University determines that sexual violence created a hostile environment, the University will take appropriate steps to address the situation.
-The Title IX Coordinator will also take into consideration requests for confidentiality and/or no action in the context of providing a safe and nondiscriminatory environment for all students.
+If the University determines that the behavior created a hostile environment, the University will take appropriate steps to address the situation.
+The Title IX Coordinator will also take into consideration requests for confidentiality and/or no action in the context of providing a safe and nondiscriminatory environment for the campus.

 Questions about reporting obligations can be directed to the Title IX Coordinator.